Varunhack/pc-mouse-control-with-pen/README.md

 Your have to change the location of the penval.npy file to your desired location and then paste the location of the penval.npy in the second file to load the saved values.
 The default size of camera for controlling mouse will be 1280 x 720 you can change it if you want.
 <br />**Note**:-
-* opencv must be installed before you can run the code
+* Opencv must be installed before you can run the code
 * Don't uncomment or comment any thing
 <br />_Enjoy_